onspeedhp/Create-a-transaction-in-Solana-with-an-EVM-keypair/README.md

-# Use metamask to interact with solana blockchain
+# Create a transaction in Solana with an EVM keypair

 ![alt text](flow.png)